flywheel-apps/GRP-14/README.md

         ProjectName_aparc_area_left.csv
 ```

-The .zip archive is created if the "gear-zip-output" configuration option
+The .zip archive is created if the `gear-zip-output` configuration option
 is true (checked).
 This is the default.
 If you un-check this option, the
 individual files will be available to view/download on the platform
 individually.
 If you uncheck this option and also uncheck
-"remove_subjects_dir" so that Freesurfer's full output is not removed,
+`remove_subjects_dir` so that Freesurfer's full output is not removed,
 there will be *very* many files in the output, which is probably not
 what you want.